-In this work, we attempt to determine whether placing a single IMU sensor on the body is sufficient for accurately detecting falls, and which is the optimal location for the sensor placement on the human body.
+In our work (Ntanasis et al., 2016), we investigated whether placing a single IMU sensor on the body is sufficient for accurately detecting falls, and which is the optimal location for the sensor placement on the human body.
 To achieve this, we evaluate the activity and fall dataset created by (Özdemir and Barshan, 2014) with respect to several classification algorithms using only the data acquired from a single sensor location each time.
 The classification performance in terms of accuracy is used as the criterion to reveal the optimal sensor location.
 Since data from a single sensor unit are used, there is no need for dimensionality reduction, making the proposed methodology computationally efficient and thus, more capable of real-time fall detection.